MikulaJakub/fortran-cpp-binding/README.md

 # Examples

 ## example_1 (Fortran calls C++ function)
 In this example, the main program is written in Fortran.
-The Fortran code generates data (here a simple sequence of numbers from `1` to `N*N*N`) and calls a C++ function to which it passes the data to visualize them on a cube using VTK libraries.
+The Fortran code generates data (here a simple sequence of numbers from `1` to `N*N*N`) and calls a C++ function to which it passes the data to visualize them on a cube using the VTK libraries.

 ### compile the code
 `mkdir build && cd build && cmake .. && make`